kcydesu/header_control/README.md

 ![RPi Pinout](https://github.com/NoelleTemple/header_control/blob/patch-2/pictures/Raspberry-Pi-GPIO-Layout-Model-B-Plus-rotated.png)
 ![Servo Pinout](https://github.com/NoelleTemple/header_control/blob/patch-2/pictures/Servo-Motor-Wires.png)

-This package allows a user to input a desired heading value, and the servo will move to that point.
+The header_control package allows a user to input a desired heading value, and the servo will move to that point.

-Technically, there are 8 different scenarios that the servo could face; this code addresses all 8, making sure to notify the user when the desired heading is out of the servo's range.
+Technically, there are 8 different scenarios that the servo could face; this code addresses all 8, making sure to notify the user when the desired heading is out of the servo's range, and adjusting automatically to fulfill the remaining scenarios.

-To use the sample, make sure your physical setup is the same as the one described above.
+To use the sample, make sure your physical setup is the same as the one described above and then use these lines in the terminal to execute.

 ```
 cd ~/header_control/test/
 python test.py <desired heading value>